CinTheDev/synth-music/README.md

 Because these are in no way implemented right now, it only makes sense to tackle this redundancy issue if held notes are being implemented in the future.

+### Construct Track with MIDI file

+If the original way of composing Tracks placing individual notes is undesired, it should be possible to read a MIDI file from the disk and automatically convert it to notes on a Track.

+Check the contents of a MIDI file and see how this could be implemented.